Sexual Harassment cases

 However, Ms Reyes terminated the Complainant’s employment for complaining about the sexual harassment by Mr Spooner – which the Complainant alleged was victimisation.

-The Complainant first made a complaint to the Anti-Discrimination Board New South Wales (ADB), though the matter was unable to be resolved through conciliation.
-The President of the ADB subsequently referred the matter to the Equal Opportunity Division of the New South Wales Civil and Administrative Tribunal (NCAT).
+The Complainant first made a complaint to Anti-Discrimination New South Wales (ADNSW), though the matter was unable to be resolved through conciliation.
+The President of the ADNSW subsequently referred the matter to the Equal Opportunity Division of the New South Wales Civil and Administrative Tribunal (NCAT).

 The initial complaints of victimisation against Ms Reyes were withdrawn at the commencement of the NCAT hearing because Ms Reyes had been declared bankrupt.
 The sexual harassment complaint against Mr Spooner proceeded, and it was found by NCAT that the Complainant had been sexually harassed, and had been humiliated and distressed by Mr Spooner’s conduct.